adilmajid/privacy-for-the-paranoid/README.md

 * [] Use [DNS Leak Test](https://www.dnsleaktest.com) to test whether your VPN setup is working
 * [ ] Use [Firefox Focus](https://itunes.apple.com/app/id1055677337) on iOS

-## Communicate Securely
+## Use privacy-friendly services
+* [ ] Use DuckDuckGo as your search engine
+* [ ] Switch away from Google Chrome and Microsoft Edge and use [Firefox](www.firefox.com), Apple Safari, or [Brave](www.brave.com) instead
 * [ ] Use Signal or WhatsApp for end-to-end encrypted messaging
 * [ ] Use ProtonMail for encrypted email.
-* [ ] Delete Facebook and Google.
-Yes, this is obviously easier said than done.
-But Facebook and Google are the worst offenders.
-They vacuum personal data like a surveillance state.
-They are dishonest about hacks.
-The user is the product.

-## Crypto
-* [ ] Don't keep your coins on an exchange.
-Always make sure you control your private key.
-* [ ] Use a paper wallet or hardware wallet like Ledger Nano S or Trezor.
-* [ ] MetaMask users: be aware of these risks: [6 Ways a Site Can Attack your MetaMask](https://blog.hellobloom.io/6-ways-a-site-can-attack-your-metamask-190e6651e400)

-## Pro Tools
+* [ ] Install [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html) to monitor outgoing connections (basically a reverse Firewall).
+Your computer sends a lot of dat in the background that you might not know about.
+With Little Snitch you can see when and where information from your computer is being sent.
 * [ ] Use [Tor](https://www.torproject.org) for web browsing.
 The more people use it the better the network is
 * [ ] Use TailsOS
-* [ ] Install [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html) to monitor outgoing connections (basically a reverse Firewall).
-Your computer sends a lot of dat in the background that you might not know about.
-With Little Snitch you can see when and where information from your computer is being sent.

 ## Be Good
 * [ ] Support companies that protect your data.
 By “support” I mean pay for their services.
 If you don’t, they’ll go out of business, and all we’ll have left are free products that vacuum up all of the user data they can.
 * [ ] Follow Electronic Frontier Foundation.
 Donate!

+## Last but not least...
+* [ ] Delete Facebook and Google.
+Yes, this is obviously easier said than done.
+But Facebook and Google are the worst offenders.
+They vacuum personal data like a surveillance state.
+They are dishonest about hacks.
+The user is the product.

+<hr>

+# Other Stuff

-## Other Best Practices
+## Best Practices
 * [ ] Don’t use phone numbers for 2FA.
-See SIM Swap Attack Protection below.
+See [SIM Swap Attack Protection](#sim-swap-attack-protection) below.
-* [ ] Check for HTTPS.
 * [ ] Do a regular security audit.
 Regularly passwords for your “key” accounts.
 Check for active logged-in sessions that you don’t recognize.
 * [ ] Make sure that any device or app you store sensitive info in is encrypted.
 (Evernote, Day One, etc.) You can generally find out from their marketing site or FAQ, and if its not there, then contact their support team.
 * [ ] Don't buy knockoff smart home appliances.
 This includes security cameras.
 * [ ] Get rid of your Amazon Alexa and Google Home.
-They're listening.

-## SIM Swap Attack Protection
-A SIM swap attack is when a hacker calls your cell provider and convinced them to transfer your phone number to them.
-They then use your number to gain access to your other accounts.
-[More Info](https://www.wired.com/story/sim-swap-attack-defend-phone/?mbid=BottomRelatedStories_Sections_1)
-* [ ] Set a pin on your SIM
-* [ ] Don't use SMS for two-factor authentication.
-Use Google Authenticator, Authy, or a USB-key instead.

-<hr>

-# Website-Specific Stuff
+They are listening!

 ## Google

 ### Secure Login